RythenGlyth/EbookDownloader/README.md

 # EbookDownloader

-Downloads all Images of the pages of a bought ebook, downloads it and converts it into a pdf.
+Downloads all the images from the pages of a purchased e-book and combines them into one PDF.

 ## Running